EMBRYOPSIDA Pirani & Prado

 Vessel elements with simple perforation plates; nodes also 3<:3<; lamina margins gland-toothed; inflorescence cymose; C contorted; nectary outside A, opposite K; A obdiplostemonous; G opposite petals, ?style, stigma dry; outer integument [largely dermal in origin], 2-3 cells across, inner integument 2-3 cells across; fruit capsular, ?dehiscence; seed testal. - 2 families, 17 genera, 897 species.

 Evolution: Divergence & Distribution.
-Geraniales are poorly understood, and although a smallish group, they are morphologically quite heterogeneous, which, coupled with lingering uncertainty over their exact phylogenetic position and internal relationships, makes thinking of apomorphies difficult (Kubitzki 2006a).
+Geraniales are poorly understood, and although a smallish group, they are morphologically quite heterogeneous, which, coupled with lingering uncertainty over their exact phylogenetic position, makes thinking of apomorphies difficult (Kubitzki 2006a).
 Palazzesi et al. (2012) discuss the evolution of the whole group in some detail, but Sytsma et al. (2014) should be consulted fot a reanalysis of their data, which yielded a number of different and mostly significantly older dates; adding rosid stem priors was a major cause of the differences.
-Jeiter et al. (2017a) discuss the evolution of nectaries - there is a considerable variety in morphology - in Geraniales.
+Jeiter et al. (2017a) discuss the evolution of nectaries in Geraniales - they have a considerable variety in morphology.

 Genes & Genomes.
 Details of the distribution of the chloroplast rpl16 intron in the order are unclear (see Geranioideae: c.f.
 Downie & Palmer 1992b).